-Displacement:
+Displacement

-whales on the eastern side of Prince William Sound.
+Aerial surveys were conducted in PWS during 1989 to locate whales on the eastern side of Prince William Sound.
 The thought was that if killer whales were displaced due to the spill or clean-up activities, they may have moved into the eastern sector of Prince William Sound rather than moving out of the area and not be available for counting or identification.
 Surveys were flown in a Cessna 180 with two observers and the pilot.
 Airspeed averaged 115 kts at about 300 m elevation.
 The survey route consisted of 23 transects connecting 24 waypoints.
-The waypoints were either obvious landmarks or locations preset into the Loran c.
-Sighting locations were obtained off the Loran C. Each survey covered approximately 328 nautical miles averaging 3.8 hrs in duration.
+The waypoints were either obvious landmarks or locations preset into the Loran C. Sighting locations were obtained off the Loran C. Each survey covered approximately 328 nautical miles averaging 3.8 hrs in duration.
 Transect grid width was 4 miles.
 Survey schedules were weather dependent making sighting conditions comparable between surveys.

 Killer whales may have been displaced out of PWS to southeastern Alaska or the Kodiak Archipelago.
-In 1989, two shore-based camps and one floating camp were established in southeastern Alaska from 1 June through 30 September 1989 (Fig. One shore-based camp was located at Glacier Bay National Park and the other at The Brothers (a group of islands off the southeast corner of Admiralty Island in Frederick Sound).
+In 1989, three shore-based camps and one floating camp were established in southeastern Alaska from 1 June through 30 September 1989 (Fig. 4).
+One shore-based camp was located at Glacier Bay National Park, one out of Sitkia, and the other at The Brothers (a group of islands off the southeast corner of Admiralty Island in Frederick Sound).
 Glacier Bay personnel surveyed the waters of Glacier Bay, Pt.
 Adolphus, Cross Sound and then east and south into Icy Strait.
+Personnel at Sitka, surveyed the Sitka Sound area.
 The camp at Frederick Sound was responsible for surveying Stephens Passage and Frederick Sound and included at least four researchers operating two vessels.
 The floating camp provided coverage in Upper Stephens Passage, Lynn Canal, Chatham Strait and the eastern side of Icy Strait.
 In 1990 and 1991, only one field camp was established at Glacier Bay National Park, operating each year from April to November.
 Similar field methods apply in southeastern Alaska as those described for PWS except that no aerial surveys were done.